-If you are using a notebook see the "Known Notebook Issues" in Chapter 15, Configuring a Notebook.
+If you are using a laptop please see the "Known Laptop Issues" in Appendix K, Configuring a Laptop.

 When FSAA is enabled (the __GL_FSAA_MODE environment variable is set to a value that enables FSAA and a multisample visual is chosen), the rendering may be corrupted when resizing the window.

 When a multithreaded OpenGL application exits, it is possible for libGL's DSO finalizer (also known as the destructor, or "_fini") to be called while other threads are executing OpenGL code.
 The finalizer needs to free resources allocated by libGL.
 This can cause problems for threads that are still using these resources.
 Setting the environment variable "__GL_NO_DSO_FINALIZER" to "1" will work around this problem by forcing libGL's finalizer to leave its resources in place.
 These resources will still be reclaimed by the operating system when the process exits.
 Note that the finalizer is also executed as part of dlclose(3), so if you have an application that dlopens(3) and dlcloses(3) libGL repeatedly, "__GL_NO_DSO_FINALIZER" will cause libGL to leak resources until the process exits.
 Using this option can improve stability in some multithreaded applications, including Java3D applications.

 XVideo will not work correctly when Composite is enabled unless using X.Org 7.1 or later.
 See Appendix R, The X Composite Extension.